 Further, it is important to note that a scale does not recognize an increase in muscle mass vs an increase in fat.

-As you can see in examining the differences between Keto and Atkins diet they are still both a vast improvement over the present harmful Western Diet.
+As you can see in examining the differences between Keto and Atkins diet to regain your youth they are still both a vast improvement over the present harmful Western Diet.